 - Visual cues

-Again, this is not an exhaustive list of triggers, but these are among the most common reasons PTSD symptoms erupt.
+Again, this is not an exhaustive list but some of the more common ways that PTSD symptoms erupt.

 No Shame or Stigma in Recognizing PTSD